Nearly 180 people killed in Syria's Eastern Ghouta in 2 weeks

 The death count was announced as more regime strikes were reported over the weekend and as activists posted videos online of rescuers pulling children from the rubble of targeted buildings.

-The start of the year has been marked by death and destruction in Eastern Ghouta, an enclave the outskirts of the capital Damasus.
+The start of the year has been marked by death and destruction in Eastern Ghouta, an enclave on the outskirts of the capital Damasus.

 The area is rebel-held but has been besieged by government forces for more than four years.
 The Syrian government, backed by Russian air power, began an offensive to retake it on December 29 last year.
 The White Helmets said Sunday that the offensive had involved hundreds of airstrikes, missiles and cluster bombs.